 They may even lose weight, but end up gaining it all back and then some because they didn’t have a transition plan for the rest of their life.

 So in the general sense, I’m a total fan of lifestyle changes.
-Things that you either add into your life or take away and stick with forever.
+Things that you either add to your life or take away and stick with forever.
 For example, switching out all white grain products for whole, unprocessed grains is something you can easily do and stick to forever.

 You can make the decision to stop drinking sugary drinks like soda.
 Still working on this one!